ezhulenev/ezhulenev.github.io/source/_posts/2016-02-01-deep-learning-with-tensorflow-on-ec2-spot-instances.md

 problems are still embarrassingly parallel, and can be easily parallelized regardless of single-node nature of the core library itself.

 1. **Hyperparameter optimization** or **model selection** is the problem of choosing a set of hyperparameters for a learning algorithm, usually with the goal of optimizing a measure of the algorithm's performance on an independent data set.
+Naturally parallelized by training models for each set ot parameters in parallel and choosing the best model (parameters) later.
-2. **Inference** - splitting input dataset and applying trained model to smaller batches in parallel
+2. **Inference** (applying trained model to new data) can be parallelized by splitting input dataset into smaller batches and running trained model on each of them in parallel

 <!-- more -->